 The CARES Act only offers mortgage assistance for borrowers with mortgage loans backed by a federal government agency.
 However, mortgage borrowers with loans that are not backed by any federal agencies may still be able to obtain a mortgage forbearance agreement.

 To do so, they must contact their lender or mortgage servicing company and request a forbearance arrangement.
-If an individual does not know which company services their mortgage loan, they can find out by searching on the Mortgage Electronic Registration System (MERS) website.
+If an individual does not know which company services their mortgage loan, they can find out by searching on the Mortgage Electronic Registration Systems (MERS) website.

 Most lenders and mortgage service companies would prefer to help borrowers in paying off their mortgage rather than initiate foreclosure proceedings.
 Therefore, if the borrower explains their current financial situation to them and requests a forbearance agreement, most lenders will be willing to work out such an arrangement with their customers, tailored to fit their situation and ability to make payments.